pauliceia/vgiws/doc/api/layer.md

 - Parameters:
 - Examples:
     - Add a user in a layer: ```PUT http://localhost:8888/api/user_layer/create```
-- Send: a JSON describing the resource.
+- Send (in Body): a JSON describing the resource.
 Example:
     ```javascript
     {
         'properties': {'is_the_creator': False, 'user_id': 1004, 'layer_id': 1003},
         'type': 'UserLayer'
     }
     ```
+- Send (in Header):
+    - Send an "Authorization" header with a valid Token.
 - Response:
 - Error codes:
     - 400 (Bad Request): Table name already exists.
     - 400 (Bad Request): The parameter source needs to be a list.
-    - 403 (Forbidden): It is necessary a user logged in to access this URL.
+    - 403 (Forbidden): It is necessary an Authorization header valid.
     - 500 (Internal Server Error): Problem when create a resource.
 Please, contact the administrator.
 - Notes: